matteobarbera/mavlab_wiki_fork/Drone-Delfly-Nimble.md

 - the paparazzi logs will be stored in 'paparazzi/var/logs' and can be viewed with the [paparazzi log plotter](https://wiki.paparazziuav.org/wiki/Plotter)
 - [Matlab script](https://github.com/tudelft/mavlab/raw/master/scripts/read_pprz_MXS.m ] that loads the log into Matlab (if not working update according to messages.xml)

+## Formating the Micro SD card

+When the maximum number of logs has been reached, the Micro SD card needs to be flashed.
+This can't be done with the reformating in Windows or Mac or Linux, but needs to be done with an application.
+- For Windows, this can be done using the SD Card Formatter application.
+Go to go to https://www.sdcard.org/downloads/formatter/eula_windows/, sroll to the bottom of the page and click 'accept' to download the ZIP-file.
+- Extract the file and double click on 'SD Card Formatter 5.0.1 Setup'.
+- Insert the SD Card.
+Make sure it is visible to your computer.
+- Launch the program.
+Make sure the right SD-card is selected when multiple are connected to your computer.
+- Under Formatting options, select 'Overwrite format'.
+- In the bar 'Volume Label' you can rename the SD-card.
+- Click on 'Format' in the bottom right corner.
+Check if the logs are removed using the procedure to Download Logs from the SD-card described above.

 == 3D printed parts ==